oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 Also notice that the keystores and truststores all have their passwords set to `test1234`.
 You'd clearly want to change this to something else in production.

 What's going to happen (to greatly simplify things), is that when the clients or brokers try to talk to each other, they're going to show each other their signed certificates from their keystores, and they're going to use the root CA from their truststores to try and verify the other machine's certificate.
 If that's successful, they'll accept the identity of the other machine and accept the SSL connection, establishing a encrypted connection.

+In the [project GitHub repository](http://need.a.link), there's a script called `create_ssl_directory.sh` that will generate the contents of the `/ssl` directory, including all of the certs, keystores, truststores, and client and server JAAS config files for you.

 ## Secure the Kafka Cluster Using SSL and JAAS Password Protection